pmndrs/drei/README.md

 Loads matcap textures from this repository: https://github.com/emmelleppi/matcaps

 (It is a fork of this repository: https://github.com/nidorx/matcaps)

+👉 Note: `useMatcapTexture` hook is not meant to be used in production environments as it relies on third-party CDN.

 ```jsx
 const [matcap, url] = useMatcapTexture(